vfarcic/cncf-demo/manuscript/setup/security.md

 gh repo set-default

 # Create a Kubernetes cluster.
-# If you're using a local Kubernetes cluster
+# Do NOT use a local Kubernetes cluster since all the tools
-#   (e.g., Rancher Desktop, Minikube, etc.), make sure that it
-#   has at least 8GB of RAM and 4 CPU of memory.
+#   we'll run might be too much for your machine.

 kubectl create namespace production
 ```